Planning Safe Events

 The latest guidance is expected to help restart the meetings industry.
 Details on what to do before, during and after an event to ensure the highest levels of safety are outlined below.
 Planners can also consult the CDC's Event Readiness Assessment checklist.

 CDC Guidelines for Events

-Meeting organizers preparing for shows scheduled in 2021 and beyond must consider the health and safety of attendees and staff at every step of the planning process.
-Guidance from the CDC provides a critical roadmap for resuming events in the U.S., with details on the risk levels of various gatherings and key actions that can help prevent the spread of the virus.
-Cleanliness protocols and considerations for cancelling or postponing a meeting are also covered.
+Meeting organizers preparing for shows scheduled in 2022 and beyond must consider the health and safety of attendees and staff at every step of the planning process.
+Guidance from the CDC provides a critical roadmap for resuming events in the U.S., with details on how to evaluate the risk levels and key actions that can help prevent the spread of the virus.
+Cleanliness protocols are also covered.